AuraLucario2000/hitchhikers/README.md

 I am a very accepting individual, but I use my best judgment in deciding what I don't want.

-If you want to create your own repository of hitchhiker's guides, you can clone this one and link to it
+If you don't like that I reject your guide topics, you can clone this one and link to it.

 ## Why did you say that about DNA?
 Do you hate British people?